Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: INTRODUCTION

 \section{INTRODUCTION}

-Recent years have witnessed an unprecedented increase in the number of connected devices, which is attributed to the emergence of novel technological trends as well as the evolution of connected intelligence paradigms, promoting massive scale connectivity \cite{[3.63],[4.1]}.
-In specific, the number of internet-of-things (IoT) devices per human was 1.84 in 2010 with a total of 12.5 billion devices, while in 2020, this number has increased to 6.58 devices per human with nearly a total of 50 billion devices \cite{[1.1]}.
-With the remarkable revolutionary advancements in the field of wireless communications, it is envisioned that these numbers will continue to rise in an exponential manner.
-Accordingly, the enlarging of connected devices, such as IoT, smartphones, industry machines, etc., will create a bottleneck on the limited resources of wireless networks.
+Recent years have witnessed an unprecedented increase in the number of connected objects, which is attributed to the emergence of novel technological trends as well as the evolution of connected intelligence paradigms, promoting massive scale connectivity \cite{[3.63]}.
+In specific, the number of internet-of-things (IoT) devices per human was 1.84 in 2010 with a total of 12.5 billion devices, while in 2020, this number increased to 6.58 devices per human with nearly a total of 50 billion devices \cite{[9.30]}.
+With the remarkable revolutionary advancements in the field of wireless communications, it is envisioned that these numbers will continue to rise exponentially.
+Accordingly, enlarging connected devices, such as IoT, smartphones, industry machines, etc., will create a bottleneck on the limited resources of wireless networks.
 Therefore, there will be a continuous need to develop the existing network infrastructure to meet diversified demands.

-According to the International Telecommunications Union (ITU) and the 3rd Generation Partnership Project (3GPP), the fifth generation (5G) wireless networks are designed with the aim to deliver an improved quality-of-experience (QoE) by offering enhanced data rate, reliability, capacity, and energy efficiency\cite{[4.2]}.
-In light of this, 5G wireless systems were mapped out based on three basic concepts, namely, enhanced mobile broadband (eMBB), ultra-reliable and low latency communications (URLLC), and massive machine-type communications (mMTC) \cite{[1.2]}.
-In more detail, the aim of eMBB is to provide higher data rates for seamless user experience and to meet the demands of high bandwidth (BW) applications, such as high definition (HD) video streaming, and virtual/augmented/mixed reality (VR/AR/XR) applications \cite{[3.64],[4.3]}.
-On the other hand, as its name indicates, URLLC promises to deliver extremely reliable and low latency communications with the aim to meet stringent requirements of real-time applications, including autonomous vehicles and telemedicine\cite{[3.65]}.
-The mMTC service, which is driven by the need to support a large number of connected IoT nodes, provides high-density connections per unit area \cite{[3.66]}.
-Diverse use-cases and applications are expected to be realised in sixth generation (6G) networks such as holographic communications, haptics, digital twins, and multi-sense experience, to name a few, imposing harsh requirements on future wireless networks\cite{[1.25]}.
-These disruptive scenarios require far more stringent requirements than 5G and shed lights on the next network improvements.
+According to the International Telecommunications Union (ITU) and the 3rd Generation Partnership Project (3GPP), the fifth generation (5G) wireless networks are designed to deliver improved quality of experience (QoE) by offering enhanced data rate, reliability, capacity, and energy efficiency.
+In light of this, 5G wireless systems were mapped out based on three fundamental concepts, namely, enhanced mobile broadband (eMBB), ultra-reliable and low latency communications (URLLC), and massive machine-type communications (mMTC) \cite{[1.2]}.
+Nevertheless, the rise of services like extended reality and massive IoT, and the expected future applications such as holographic communications and multi-sense experience, impose far more stringent requirements than 5G networks and shed light on the next network improvements.
+Hence, the research will be shifted towards sixth-generation (6G) communication networks.